enthdegree/kobo-emacs/BUILD.md

 Different versions of these libraries already exist on the Kobo in `/lib`, `/usr/lib`.
 We have to be careful during compilation to link to the toolchain ones.
 There's several ways of doing this.
-Here I have chosen to always pass these CFLAGS:
+Here we take the approach to always pass these CFLAGS:
 ```
 -Wl,-rpath -Wl,$SYSROOT/lib:$SYSROOT/usr/lib \
 -Wl,--dynamic-linker=$SYSROOT/lib/ld-linux-armhf.so.3